 Service Workers are JavaScript files that run separately from the main browser thread, intercepting network requests, caching or retrieving resources from the cache, and delivering push messages.
 They are the magic behind offline capabilities, background synchronization, and robust performance.

-The sophisticated background processing enabled by service workers shares conceptual similarities with how microservices architecture enables independent, resilient components in larger systems.
+The sophisticated background processing enabled by service workers shares conceptual similarities with how resilient systems enable independent, robust components in larger architectures.

 Web App Manifest: Defining Your PWA's Identity